 Trader Joe's also have Turbinado sugar, also called Demerara sugar.
 I love it for adding a nice crunch to the top of baked goods as it doesn't melt like white sugar.
 Ginger snap cookies with turbinado sugar on top is a favorite.
 Turbinado is less processed and has a deeper flavor.

-The prices are a bit more than other store brand spices, but I think the quality is better.
-Since Trader Joe's is a smaller store, inventory is turned off faster, so the spices you find might be fresher.
+The prices are a bit more than other store brand spices.
+However since Trader Joe's is a smaller store, inventory is turned over faster, so the spices you find might be fresher.
 Sometimes I wonder how long they sit on store shelves at the big supermarkets.

 Sorry I didn't grab the sizes of the containers.
 They were pretty standard size.

 I do like that they have cinnamon sticks, in case you want to grate yourself for a fresher flavor.
 I don't like that they don't have whole nutmeg as it so much better than ground.
 I only use whole nutmeg now and I grate it with my Microplane.